neo4j-product-examples/genai-workshop/README.md

 # GraphRAG Workshops

-This repository contains two GraphRAG workshops: **Customers and Products** and **Talent**.
+This repository contains two GraphRAG workshops: **Talent** and **Customers+Products**.
 Each workshop provides notebooks, data, and resources for hands-on exercises.

 ## Workshops